superfly/docs/reference/supabase.html.md

 ?
 Select Organization: soupedup (soupedup)
 ?
 Choose a name, use the default, or leave blank to generate one:
 ?
 Choose the primary region (can't be changed later) Miami, Florida (US) (mia) Your Supabase database (icy-wind-1879) in mia is ready.
-See details and next steps with:

 Set one or more of the following secrets on your target app.
 DATABASE_URL: postgres://postgres:password@db.kworhjwentroqhegh.supabase.co:5432/postgres?sslmode=disable
 DATABASE_POOLER_URL: postgres://postgres.kworhjwentroqhegh@password@fly-0-mia.pooler.supabase.com:6543/postgres
 ```

+`DATABASE_URL` offers a direct IPv6 connection to your database.
+Use this URL from your Fly.io applications.

+`DATABASE_POOLER_URL` runs connections through a connection pooler.
+Currently, the connection pooler runs outside of Fly.io and may introduce connection latency.
+Use this URL to test connection pooling behavior, or to connect from locations that don't support IPv6, like many household ISPs.

 ### The Supabase web console